-Figure 3-6 shows an example of failover and a scalable resource group and the dependencies that exist between them for scalable services.
+Figure 20, "Instances of Failover and Scalable Resource Groups," on page 74 shows an example of failover and a scalable resource group and the dependencies that exist between them for scalable services.
 This example shows three resource groups.
 The failover resource group contains application resources for highly available DNS, and network resources used by both highly available DNS and highly available Apache Web Server.
 The scalable resource groups contain only application instances of the Apache Web Server.
 Note that all the Apache application resources are configured with resource dependencies on the network resource schost-2, which is a shared address (dashed lines).

-FIGURE 3-6 Instances of Failover and Scalable Resource Groups
+FIGURE 20 Instances of Failover and Scalable Resource Groups